-2 Noting the duty of Operators under the Equality Act 2010 to make reasonable adjustments.
+2 Noting the duty of Operators under the Equality Act 2010 to make reasonable adjustments.ex

-- Interventions that have been made following feedback or a complaint that does not form the "top five", but which nevertheless had a significant impact on the passenger experience. - Business improvements that have been designed to reduce the volume of complaints that are received in the first place. - 8.6 For licence holders who are subject to the reporting requirements of Regulation (EC) No 1371/2007 (as amended) on rail passengers' rights and obligations, the requirements above can be included within the publication of the annual Service Quality Report (SQR) (see chapter 13 for further information about the SQRs). - 8.7 The first annual reports on continuous improvement activities should be published by 31 May 2024, to coincide with the annual SQRs due at the same time.
-In line with Complaints Code of Practice 1.79, Operators must inform ORR when and where the report has been published by providing a hyperlink to rail.stats@orr.gov.uk. - 8.8 The requirement to publish annual information on continuous improvement activities replaces the requirement to submit annual continuous improvement data to ORR via the Core Data template, and therefore Section E has been removed.
+- 8.6 We expect the content to cover at least the top five key areas passengers have complained about.
+In addition to these areas, the content should also cover issues of particular concern for disabled people.
+We encourage Operators to consider how they can go further, for example by considering: - Interventions that have been made following feedback or a complaint that does not form the "top five", but which nevertheless had a significant impact on the passenger experience. - Business improvements that have been designed to reduce the volume of complaints that are received in the first place. - 8.7 For licence holders who are subject to the reporting requirements of Regulation (EC) No 1371/2007 (as amended) on rail passengers' rights and obligations, the requirements above can be included within the publication of the annual Service Quality Report (SQR) (see chapter 13 for further information about the SQRs). - 8.8 The reports on continuous improvement activities should be published by 31 May 2025, to coincide with the annual SQRs due at the same time.
+In line with Complaints Code of Practice 1.79, Operators must inform ORR when and where the report has been published by providing a hyperlink to rail.stats@orr.gov.uk. - 8.9 The requirement to publish annual information on continuous improvement activities replaces the requirement to submit annual continuous improvement data to ORR via the Core Data template, and therefore Section E has been removed.